Thomvis/thomvis.github.io/_drafts/async-swift.md

 > *async-type* → **async** *type*

 This means you can have asynchronous arrays, functions, optionals and even recursive asynchronous types.
 When we then add *async-type* as one of the options on the right side of the arrow of the *type* rule, we can use `async` in all the appropriate places.
-The following then becomes valid Swift:
+The following then becomes valid Swift: -->

-{% highlight swift %}
-func stringAtUrl(url: String) -> async String { /* ... */ }

-let str: async String = stringAtUrl("http://example.com/helloworld")
-let lcStr: async String = string.lowercaseString
-{% endhighlight %}

-If Swift wouldn't have optionals, third-party frameworks would be able to provide an implementation that is almost as powerful as the built-in Optional that we've come to know an love.
-Only `if let` statements and passing non-optional values as parameters to a function that expect their optional counterparts require special treatment by the compiler.

-ENDING: There's the concept 'asynchronous values' and there's the class 'Future'.
-You'd be using both, but you often only see the first.
-You'd probably write 'let a: async Int' and not `let a: Future<Int, Error>`.
-The latter reveals the implementation of the 'asynchronous values' concept.
-The language can hide the implementation with syntactic sugar, enabling a great way to deal with the complexities of asynchronous development.